- Do you work only with women?

 - After three years of study, I earned a Diploma from Liz Greene’s London-based Centre for Psychological Astrology in 2003.

 - I have a BS in Psychology from the State University of New York.

 - I take continuing education very seriously.
 Not only does it provide a continually evolving perspective, but it ensures that my knowledge and skills are up to date.
-For the academic year 2018-2019, I am considering short courses at the University of Oxford in Psychodynamic Counselling, Existential Therapy, and Psychology for Happiness and, for purely for personal interest, I’ve just booked a 10 week course at Oxford, Investigating the Elizabethans.
-I’ll be blogging about that at archetypalassets.com.
+For the academic year 2018-2019, I will take short courses at the University of Oxford in the Psychology of Leadership, and the Psychology for Happiness.
+I will also join a program for coaches on Positive Psychology.

 I live on the other side of the world.
 Can I still work with you?

 Most of my coaching sessions are by SKYPE or WEBEX anyway and that works very well.